AmyJoseph/bits-n-pieces/README.md

    pip install pyexiftool

    ```
-4. Add your link to download and folder where to download and run as on the example:
+4. Add your link to download and folder where to download as in the example and run :

    ```
    def main():